TraDukTer/SpydReader/README.md

 SpydReader is currently completely text-based and runs in a terminal.

 Controls while displaying text:
 - Space:        pause/unpause
 - Up arrow:     increase speed of text (decrease interval between words shown)
 - Down arrow:   decrease speed of text (increase interval between words shown)
+- Esc:          exit program (will ask for confirmation)

 ## 1.ii.
 Known issues

-Due to being a work in progress, SpydReader currently blocks keyboard interrupt and cannot be closedwithout closing the terminal instance that ran it.
+Due to being a work in progress, and using threads, SpydReader currently blocks keyboard interrupt.
+If the main thread is exited, the exit function will be called.

 ## 1.iii.
 Planned Features